Skip to content

 Name Type Description Default

-widget Optional[widgets.Widget]
+widget Optional[Widget]

 The widget to be displayed.
 Defaults to None.